mirecloud/home_lab/wildcard.md

 ---

-#  You Are Now Running Your Own PKI
+#  I AM Now Running Your Own PKI

 This PKI enables: